modelica-3rdparty/Modelica_DeviceDrivers/README.md

 *  **Upcoming** [Version v1.5.0 (2017-05-12)](../../releases/tag/v1.5.0)
     * **Important**: A bug fix in the shared memory implementation for *Windows* potentially affects applications that adapted the (wrong) buffer layout (see #138)!
     * Presentation of the library at the [Modelica'2017 conference](https://www.modelica.org/events/modelica2017).
-    * OpenModelica v1.12.0 beta is now the third tool known to (partially) support the library (e.g., UDP, TCP/IP, serial port, shared memory, and LCM communication).
+    * OpenModelica (v1.11.0 Beta 1 and later) is now the third tool known to (partially) support the library (e.g., UDP, TCP/IP, serial port, shared memory, and LCM communication).
     * Added support for sending and receiving of Lightweight Communications and Marshalling [LCM](https://lcm-proj.github.io) datagrams (only the communication aspect of LCM is considered).
     * Added support for TCP/IP communication for Linux (was already available for Windows).
     * New top-level package `EmbeddedTargets` with a first prototypical support for the Atmel17 AVR family of microcontrollers (currently only known to work with OpenModelica's ExperimentalEmbeddedC code generation, see documentation).